 Birding Honduras for Avid Birders

-This 12-day Birding Honduras Highlights Tour was elaborated for the more avid birders.
+This 14-day Birding Honduras Highlights Tour was elaborated for the more avid birders.

 We will have time to learn about culture, history, and nature in general, but the focus is clearly on seeing a variety of great Honduran bird species.
 Also, though you don’t have to be an athlete, the trip does require a general level of fitness, as some of the walks can be a bit more strenuous, especially in La Tigra and Celaque.
 The trails are not especially difficult, and no special experience is necessary, but you should be able to walk for a couple of hours, partly uphill, on nature/forest trails – of course at a slow pace and with many stops as we will be birding all along the way.

-- Day 3 - Birding around Cerro de Hula and transfer to Gracias
+- Day 3 Birding around Cerro de Hula and transfer to Marcala

-- Day 5 - Birding in Celaque NP & transfer to La Esperanza
+- Day 7 Birding in Celaque NP and transfer to Lake Yojoa

-- Day 8 - Birding in Lake Yojoa wetlands and transfer to Pico Bonito NP
+- Day 10 Birding in Luna del Puente and transfer to Pico Bonito NP

 Refer to the itinerary tab for more details per day.